This SNES Pro Controller is one of the few 3rd-party controllers I’ve found that does all the things.

 One of my favorite things about owning a Switch is the enthusiasm Nintendo has for their classic games.
 In fact, I recently acquired the Collection of Mana (greatness) and it occurred to me that I was going to be stuck playing it on one of them new-fangled Switch controllers.
 Sort of spoils the retro experience, if you ask me.

 Enter the TechKen SNES Pro controller for Switch, PC, and Android.
-It has all the buttons and stuff you need to play the latest games, but packed into the familiar and compact form of a classic SNES controller.
+It has all the buttons and stuff you need to play the latest games, but packed into the familiar, highly-nostalgic and compact form of a classic SNES controller.

 The TechKen SNES Pro Controller doesn’t sacrifice anything, either.
 It has motion controls, rumble, clickable thumbsticks, Bluetooth wireless functionality with easy setup, turbo buttons (for those classic shoot-em-ups.
 Save a thumb!) and all the Switch-standard buttons you need to play the latest games.

 Equally important (especially to ghetto gamers like us (wink wink)), this thing retails for considerably less than the more popular wireless controllers with less functionality.
 And with free shipping to boot!
 By comparison, the 8BitDo controller with all the same functions and SNES design goes for $45.

 So why is this SNES Pro Controller so much cheaper?

 Something has to give, right?
 In this case, the plastic itself feels a bit cheaper and a bit less “finished” in its construction.
 There is a faint seam line along the L/R buttons and the angles of the grip are a little more square than the traditional, rounded edges of SNES controllers (Or maybe SNES controllers are just more broken in from 30 years of wear & tear?).